Frequently Asked Questions

 Generating test cases requires at least one positive equivalence class for each input parameter and at least one representative for each equivalence class.

-“Generate Code” does not work?
+“Generate Test Code” does not work?

 Generating code requires that all your test cases have a selected representative for each input factor.